olaviolacerda/olaviolacerda/README.md

 - 👨‍💻 All of my projects are available at [https://github.com/olaviolacerda](https://github.com/olaviolacerda)

 - 📝 I regularly write articles on [https://dev.to/olaviolacerda](https://dev.to/olaviolacerda)

+> 🧙‍♂️ You'll never be ready for something, just try it.

 ### Blogs posts
 <!-- BLOG-POST-LIST:START -->